How to buy Intel shares

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Intel Corporation is a semiconductors business with stocks listed in the US.
 Intel shares (INTC) are listed on the NASDAQ and all prices are listed in US Dollars.
-Its last market close was US$60.4 – a decrease of 4.14% over the previous week.
+Its last market close was US$57.37 – an increase of 0.44% over the previous week.
 Here's how to invest if you're based in Australia.

 How to buy shares in Intel